iGaming17 min readMay 2026By · Banking Lead

 Tier 3 — Offshore Acquirers and High-Risk Specialists

 Offshore bank acquirers — in jurisdictions such as Mauritius, Seychelles, and select Eastern European markets — sit at the far end of the risk spectrum.
-Some will accept any licence, including unlicensed operators in grey markets.
+Some of these providers will accept any licence, including unlicensed operators in grey markets.
 Onboarding due diligence is minimal compared to Tiers 1 and 2.

-The principal risks at this tier are acquirer instability (some exit the iGaming market without notice, freezing reserves in the process) and very high effective costs.
-For operators with no other option — new businesses without processing history, or those in contested jurisdictions — Tier 3 may be a necessary interim step, not a permanent solution.
+The principal risks at this tier are acquirer instability (some exit the iGaming market without notice, freezing reserves in the process) and very high effective costs when all fees are included.
+For operators who have no other option — typically new businesses without processing history, or those operating in contested jurisdictions — Tier-3 may be a necessary interim step, not a permanent solution.

 Typical terms: